 Four things NOT to do when requesting IT training from your manager

-- Bring up anything salary related—this is not about you.
-He or she doesn’t want to hear it.
+- Bring up anything salary related.
 While you may earn a salary increase in time, this is not the time to bring it up.
+This is not about you.
 Show your worth, don’t state your worth.

-- Shine a light on the fact that over 69% of unsatisfied employees are very likely to be pursuing new opportunities and looking to leave their job.1 This is a subtle threat and you don’t want your boss thinking you’re looking to leave.
-You’ll be leaving sooner than you’d like and not on your terms.
+- Shine a light on the fact that 62% of unsatisfied employees are extremely likely to be pursuing new opportunities and looking to leave their job.17 This is a subtle threat.
+You don’t want your boss thinking you’re looking to leave because then you may be leaving sooner than you’d like and not based on your terms.